sergmain/metaheuristic-docs/p/encrypt-password.md

 - [to Index](/index)

 ## Definition
-Metaheuristic is using password with BCrypt encryption.
+Metaheuristic is using a password with BCrypt encryption.
 For encrypting a password use the following command:

 ```text
 java -jar metaheuristic/apps/encrypt-password/target/encrypt-password.jar <password>